False Confessions In Child Sexual Abuse Cases

 Sometimes false confessions are the unintentional result of mistakes by police investigators.
 Other times police use underhanded tactics to try to obtain a confession from a suspect.
 Misclassification errors are the most common cause.
 Misclassification occurs when police believe that a suspect is guilty when he or she is in fact innocent.
 Coercion errors are confessions that are only obtained when police try to convince the suspect to confess, either by threatening a harsher sentence for a lack of confession or a lesser sentence in exchange for one.
 Contamination errors happen when police overtly twist or shape the suspect’s statements into a confession.
 A suspect’s seemingly innocuous statement can often be put into a context that sounds like an admission.
 For example, in the movie My Cousin Vinny, the interrogator accuses one of the defendants of murder.
 The defendant responds: “I killed him?” asking the investigator a question, but the investigator treats the statement as “I killed him.”
 The investigator goes on to tell the prosecutor that the defendant admitted to killing the victim.

-If you are arrested and charged with a serious crime like child sexual assault, call Berry Law Firm today at 402.814.6550 and request your initial consultation.
+If you are arrested and charged with a serious crime like child sexual assault, call Berry Law today at 402.814.6550 and request your initial consultation.